-A matrix U is said to be orthogonal if its rows each have norm 1 and are orthogonal to each other, i.e. their inner product is 0.
-U thus has the property that UU' = I i.e. $U^{-1} = U$ .
+A matrix U is said to be orthogonal if its rows each have norm 1 and are orthogonal to each other, i.e., their inner product is 0.
+U thus has the property that UU' = I i.e., $U^{-1} = U$.

-The inverse of a triangular matrix is easily obtain by something called back substitution.
+The inverse of a triangular matrix is easily obtained by something called back substitution.

 Typically one does not compute matrix inverses directly.
-A common alternative is the $\mathbf{QR}$ decomposition: For a matrix A, matrices Q and R are calculated so that $\mathbf{A} = \mathbf{QR}$ , where Q is an orthogonal matrix and R is upper-triangular.
+A common alternative is the QR decomposition: For a matrix A, matrices Q and R are calculated so that A = QR, where Q is an orthogonal matrix and R is upper-triangular.

-If A is square and invertible, $A^{-1}$ is easily found:
+If A is square and invertible, A^{-1} is easily found: